tharindusandamal/api-file-upload/README.md

 # api-file-upload
 file upload using API controller

-Here I created a .NET core application, to upload files using api controller, here we can upload multipart files, and JSONs, seriver will save all the documents in tempory document directory that i created. we can send the files from postman, fiddler or any api-client application.
+Here I created a .NET core application, to upload files using api controller, here we can upload multipart files, and JSONs, server will save all the documents in tempory document directory that i created. we can send the files from postman, fiddler or any api-client application.

 Url: /api/documents
 Type: POST